Abkhazians: History

 Some scholars deem the ancient Heniochi tribe the progenitors of the Abkhaz.
 This warlike people came into contact with Ancient Greeks through the colonies of Dioskourias and Pitiuntas.
 In the Roman period, the Abasgoi are mentioned as inhabiting the region.
 These Abasgoi (Abkhaz) were described by Procopius as warlike, worshippers of three deities, under the suzerainty of the Kingdom of Lazica.
-The Abkhazian view is that the Apsilae and Abasgoi are ancestors of the Abkhaz–Adyghe group of peoples, while the Georgian view is that those were Colchians (Kartvelians or Georgians).
+The Abkhazian view is that the Apsilae and Abasgoi are ancestors of the Abkhaz–Adyghe group of peoples.

 Lazica was a vassal kingdom of the Byzantine Empire throughout most of its existence.
 Later the independent Kingdom of Abkhazia was established and the region became a part of the Georgian cultural world.
 The local nobility, clergy and educated class used Georgian as a language of literacy and culture.
 From the early 11th to the 15th century, Abkhazia was a part of the all-Georgian monarchy, but then became a separate Principality of Abkhazia only to be conquered by the Ottomans.

 Towards the end of the 17th century, the region became a theatre of widespread slave trade and piracy.
 According to a controversial theory developed by Pavle Ingorokva in the 1950s, at that time a number of the Northwest Caucasian pagan Abaza tribes migrated from the north and blended with the local ethnic elements, significantly changing the region's demographic situation.
 These views were described as ethnocentric and having little historical support.
-They served as intellectual support to the Stalin-era assimilation policy and had a profound influence on the Georgian nationalism in the 1980s.

 The Russian conquest of Abkhazia from the 1810s to the 1860s was accompanied by a massive expulsion of Muslim Abkhaz to the Ottoman Empire and the introduction of a strong Russification policy.
 As a result, the Abkhaz diaspora is currently estimated to measure at least twice the number of Abkhaz that reside in Abkhazia.
 The largest part of the diaspora now lives in Turkey, with estimates ranging from 100,000 to 500,000, with smaller groups in Syria (5,000 – 10,000) and Jordan.
 In recent years, some of these have emigrated to the West, principally to Germany (5,000), Netherlands, Switzerland, Belgium, France, United Kingdom, Austria and the United States (mainly to New Jersey).